xu-cheng/latex-action/README.md

 > The following inputs only work with the default `latexmk` compiler.

 - **`latexmk_shell_escape`**
   Enable shell-escape for latexmk (allows external command execution).
+Defaults to `false`.

 - **`latexmk_use_lualatex`**
   Use LuaLaTeX engine with latexmk.
+Defaults to `false`.

 - **`latexmk_use_xelatex`**
   Use XeLaTeX engine with latexmk.
+Defaults to `false`.

 ## Example